cgw2023/SinglePlayerSleep/README.md

 If the player is the only player online, then the bed functions as normal, since the sleep function works before the 10 second delay.

-\*/sleep still requires it to be night to use. ie - after 13187
+\*/sleep still requires it to be night or storming to use. ie - after 13187